FraCose/Recombination_Random_Algos/README.md

 Special Note to run the experiments
 ----------------------------------------------------
 The notebooks "Comparison_random_algos.ipynb", "Comparison_literature_algos.ipynb", "Running_time_ratio.ipynb"<br />
-and "Running_times_vs_n.ipynb" contain multiple experiemnts: symmetric vs non-symmetric.<br />
+and "Running_times_vs_n.ipynb" contain multiple experiments: symmetric vs non-symmetric.<br />
 You have to comment/uncomment the respective parts of the code as indicated to reproduce the <br />
 wanted experiments. <br />